wp-plugins/fv-wordpress-flowplayer/readme.txt

 You can try to set the permissions of that folder to allow writing for everybody and see if that helps.
 If you are not sure, ask your web host support about what PHP permission model you use.

-= I installed the plugin, inserted the video, but it's not working, only a gray box appears. =
+= I installed the plugin, inserted the video, but it's not working - there is no control bar or only a gray box appears. =

 Go to plugin Settings screen and hit "Check template" button.
 It will check if both jQuery library and Flowplayer JavaScript is loading properly.

+Also, check "I'm using OptimizePress template" question above.

 = You player works just fine, but there are some weird display issues. =